HackBulgaria/Core-Java-2/week4/1-Libraries-JSON-HTTPClient/README.md

 Ivan stays a lot on his computer.
 His mother is afraid it will spoil his vision.
 As you know very well, you should take a break of at least 5 minutes (actually, it should be 15, but this *might* be outdated).

 Help Ivan maintain his eagle-like vision.
-Write a program that waits 45 minutes, and the shows a notification saying 'Get a little rest, will you?' (or a message of your choosing :D)
+Write a program that shows a notification saying 'Get a little rest, will you?' (or a message of your choosing :D)

 Use the incredibly-complex JToaster library.
 Download it from http://jtoaster.sourceforge.net/ Use the methods `showToaster`, `setToasterWidth`, `setToasterHeight`, `setToasterIcon`, `setToasterColor`, `setBackgroundImage`, `setStep`, etc. to customize and make the coolest toaster you can imagine.
 Also, set a nice background, something like